Updated: Jan 08, 2024

 If you don't have access to an Android or iOS device, you can use ArriveCAN via its web interface.
 The web interface can also be useful if you use assistive technology such as a magnifier or screen reader.
 If you're an Internet Explorer user, you'll need to switch to another web browser, since the web version of ArriveCAN isn't compatible with IE.

 When you sign into ArriveCAN, you'll be asked to provide details about yourself and about your journey.
+This includes your full name, date of birth, passport details, and contact information.
 You'll need access to your travel documents, such as passports and visas.
 Once you've finished your first submission, you'll be able to save personal information for each traveller, meaning that you won't have to resubmit that information the next time you want to visit Canada.

 For each person travelling on the journey, you'll have to submit full contact information.
 In addition, you'll need to provide the reason for your travel, as well as the details of your journey.
 This information includes your flight details if you're arriving by air, port of origin and boarding time if you're arriving by sea, and date, time, and port of arrival in all cases.